surskitty/pokeemerald/docs/tutorials/dns.md

 When writing map scripts, `fadescreenswapbuffers` should be preferred over `fadescreen` unless you are using `OW_OBJECT_VANILLA_SHADOWS`.

-### How do I make lightbulbs glow?
+### Q: How do I make lightbulbs glow?

 ![Rustboro before adding lamp object events](/docs/tutorials/img/dns/without_lamp.png)
 ![Rustboro after adding lamp object events](/docs/tutorials/img/dns/with_lamp.png)

-Making lamps glow is not part of the tileset itself.
+A: Making lamps glow is not part of the tileset itself.
 Instead, place certain object events on top of where you desire a glowing effect.

 These object events should use `OBJ_EVENT_GFX_LIGHT_SPRITE` and then as their `trainer_sight_or_berry_tree_id`, use `LIGHT_TYPE_BALL` for round lights (such as candles or gas lamps), `LIGHT_TYPE_PKMN_CENTER_SIGN` over a Pok&eacute;mon Center sign, or `LIGHT_TYPE_POKE_MART_SIGN` over a Pok&eacute;mart sign.